 Getting the point now?
 Okay.

-If you are wondering if this entrepreneurship game is so risky, then why did the author even bother writing this book about starting a startup.
+If you wonder, “if this entrepreneurship game is so risky, why did the author even bother writing this book about starting a startup?“

 Yes, your doubt is logical.
 It makes sense.